CreatureDev/xrpl-util/README.md

 Command line utility for the XRPLedger

- Full access to the XRPL API from the command line (WIP)
+ All READ operations of the public XRPL API

+ This utility does not support signing or transaction operations